Time is money; your calendar is your budget. That's why it's important for your business to have the best calendar app possible.

 What makes a great calendar app?

-In our opinion, the best calendar apps are:
+In my opinion, the best calendar apps are:

 Packed with features and customizable.
 If you just need a way to keep track of your days, a desk calendar will do fine.
-But if you're a serious scheduler, power features, such as customizable views and integrations, will help you get the most out of your calendar.
-For those apps that aren't heavy on features, we looked for customization options that make the app adjust to your style—a calendar app should give you options, not lock you into a certain way of planning your day.
+But if you're a serious scheduler, power features, such as customizable views and integrations, will help you get the most out of your calendar app.
+For those apps that aren't heavy on features, I looked for customization options that make the app adjust to your style—a calendar app should give you options, not lock you into a certain way of planning your day.

-For the most part, we focused on calendar platforms—we didn't consider mobile- or desktop-only apps designed mostly to sync with other services.
+For the most part, I focused on calendar platforms—I didn't consider mobile- or desktop-only apps designed just to sync with other services.
 If an app was built on top of other calendar platforms, I required it to add a lot of extra features to make the cut.
 Check out our lists of Android calendar apps, iPhone calendar apps, and Mac calendar apps if you want those sorts of platform-specific applications.

 Google Calendar (Android, iOS, Web)

 Google Calendar is both powerful and flexible, all without being hard to use.
 If all you want is a simple calendar to keep track of your events, you're covered.
 It doesn't take long to learn how to add events, or switch from the default week view to a month or day view.
 Even inviting other contacts, or adding a Google Meet video conference, is straightforward.